PostHog/meta/requests-for-comments/2025-03-14-dw-testing-production-data.md

    this point.

 5. Compare the results of the original copied s3 payloads to the s3 payloads that went through the temporal processor and were synced.
 This is mostly a parity check to ensure that our syncing process is working as expected.
+The parity check could do a few things for us like check the behavior of the incremental and full table syncs, ensuring that the row counts are the same, and then also verify that some sampled subset of the data matches.

 6. Run test case queries on data that has moved from s3 → external_data_source → s3 either with custom queries or test queries inherited from production.